TobyLobster/multiply_test/README.md

 ### Signed multiply

 Here are some example signed multiply routines.
-The signed routines are usually just an unsigned routine with adjustments made before/after it.
+The signed routines are usually just an unsigned routine with adjustments made before and/or after it.
 See below for how to adapt an unsigned multiply into a signed multiply routine.

 | Source                       | Average cycles | Memory (bytes) | Notes                                                                                       |
 | ---------------------------- | -------------: | -------------: | ------------------------------------------------------------------------------------------- |